VicentePerezSoloviev/EDAspy/README.md

 * UMDAc: Univariate Marginal Distribution Algorithm continuous [3].
 In this EDA all the variables assume a Gaussian distribution and there are not dependencies considered between the variables.
 Some usages include hyperparameter optimization, for example.

 * UnivariateKEDA: Univariate Kernel Estimation of Distribution Algorithm [4].
 Each variables distribution is estimated using Kernel Density Estimation.

+* UMDAcat: Univariate Marginal Distribution Algorithm categorical [2].
+UMDA variant for categorical data, where more than two possible values per dimension are used (otherwise, use binary version).

 * EGNA: Estimation of Gaussian Distribution Algorithm [5][6].
 This is a complex implementation in which dependencies between the variables are considered during the optimization.
 In each iteration, a Gaussian Bayesian network is learned and sampled.
 The variables in the model are assumed to be Gaussian and also de dependencies between them.
 This implementation is focused in continuous optimization.